Travel Preparation and Summer Safety for Dogs and Cats

 Find Your Nearest Urgent Care Location

-Dog Shaking or Trembling
+Why Is My Dog Shaking or Trembling?

 Occasional shaking can be normal.
 Dogs shiver when cold or excited, and some small breeds are prone to trembling.
 But shaking that comes on suddenly or is paired with other symptoms is a reason to call your vet.